solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 for details.

-* `cluster restart slot`: In current `cluster restart` scheme, human normally decide on one slot for all validators to restart from.
+* `cluster restart slot`: In current `cluster restart` scheme, human normally decide on one block for all validators to restart from.
 This is very often the highest `optimistically confirmed block`, because `optimistically confirmed block` should never be rolled back.
 But it's also okay to start from a child of the highest `optimistically confirmed block` as long as consensus can be